Were you injured in an accident that wasn't your fault?

 Quittance's team fight to get compensation for serious injury and illness, including damages for long-term medical treatment and care costs.

 The panel of law firms for many years have aided people affected by serious accidents.
 Injuries and illnesses which are considered to be catastrophic or serious range from neck injuries to major surgical negligence.

 Read more: No win, no fee serious injury claims

-Under a CFA, Wallasey injury claimants will also not have to pay any fees upfront.
+Wallasey injury claimants will also not have to pay any fees upfront with a CFA.

-Our No Win, No Fee solicitors have helped injured people in Wallasey, Merseyside and throughout the UK make a claim without any financial risk to you.
+Our panel of No Win, No Fee solicitors have helped injured people in Wallasey, Merseyside and throughout the UK make a claim without any financial risk.